Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 Dick Levy

+SEASON 1.
 EPISODE 1 — Tyler Hartman and Kate Richards have a goal: Get pre-term babies home sooner.
 A pioneering innovation effort at Dartmouth Health.

 “If you've ever been in a NICU … it's a pretty beepy and loud environment.
 The room structure, the lighting, the noise, the smells.
 It doesn't scream bonding … let’s put it that way.” — Tyler Hartman